fstarred/arcade-hacks/ddragon.md

 When on demo mode on, players are controlled by CPU.

-Said so, I guessed that was somehow possible to make game playable on cooperative mode with both human and CPU.
+Said so, I guessed it was somehow possible to make game playable on cooperative mode with both human and CPU as main players.

-by placing a watchpoint on address $26 I discovered many routines that check for that address, but the one responsible for the player's movement was located at address $4449:
+By placing a watchpoint on address $26 I discovered a plenty of routines that check for that address, however the one responsible for the player's movement was located at address $4449:

 ```